 A Tourist Cultural Contact 1931

 In 1931, two friends, the insect researcher Jiri Baum and the sculptor Vladimir Foit from Prague, crossed Africa from north to south in a car.
-They spend ten days in the village of the chief Ekibondo with his few hundred Mangbetu.
+They spent ten days in the village of the chief Ekibondo with his few hundred Mangbetu.
 Foit was supposed to model folk types for Prague’s Anthropological Museum.
 A „potter-widow“ gave them clay, but two young, totally unsophisticated men were introducing themselves as ‚local potters‘.
 Baum and Foit wondered about the poor craftmanship of the highly praised Mangbetu, but did not understand.
 People laughed at them.
-Women traditionally made pottery, not like in the neighboring Azande villages.
-Later, in a different village, Foit buys two clay figures in an open market in front of the government building: standing man and sitting women.
+Women traditionally made pottery, different from the neighboring Azande villages.
+Later, in another village, Foit bought two clay figures in an open market in front of the government building: standing man and sitting women.
 The local seller offered to the tourists couples, which he had in several copies.
 These pottery figures reflected in style Mangbetu wooden sculptures.
 The objects ware so fragile that they were copied in Prague, in plaster.

-That is the story Joseph Kandert told in “ The Cultural Contact in the Mangbetu Forest“ , a contribution to the publication in honor of the 70th birthday of Armand Duchâteau: Faszination der Kulturen (Reimer Verlag 2001, p.147-154)
+That is the story Joseph Kandert told in “ The Cultural Contact in the Mangbetu Forest“ , a contribution to the publication in honor of the 70th birthday of Armand Duchâteau: Faszination der Kulturen (Reimer Verlag 2001, p.147-154).
+I adressed an eMail to his actual czech university address but did’nt get an answer.

 What can authentic ‚Mangbetu wooden sculptures‘ can mean?